mgrzybek/machinecfg/README.md

   -l, --log-level string         Log level ’development’ (default) or ’production’ -e, --netbox-endpoint string   URL of the API
-  -t, --netbox-token string      Token used to call Netbox API -o, --output string            Where to write the results (default "console")
+  -t, --netbox-token string      Token used to call Netbox API -o, --output string            Where to write the result (default 'console')

 Use "machinecfg [command] --help" for more information about a command.
 ```